Ben-Voris/Hunters-Island-2025/docs/README.md

 ### 2025-08-07T18:12:17-05:00 (48.14664, -91.69657) 1254 feet: Camp in Moose Bay

 We slept hard until thunder and rain woke us.
-When it came, we learned that there is a trick to releasing the toggle that holds the rain fly out of the way&mdash;one must be very careful to slide the toggle directly out of the loop without allowing it to twist.
+When it came, we learned that there is a trick to releasing the toggle that holds the rainfly out of the way&mdash;one must be very careful to slide the toggle directly out of the loop without allowing it to twist.

 ![Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51](./attachments/202508070751-000.jpeg "Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51")

-On the water well after 8:00.
+I'm not sure when we were on the water, but it was well after 8:00.

 Sunny, calm, enervating humidity.

-Yesterday's group with three canoes paddled past us as we were breaking camp.
+The group with three canoes that we saw yesterday paddled past us as we were breaking camp.

 When we left camp, there were only light riffles on the lake and I was so into how fast we were paddling that I was't watching the map closely enough and so